yk92/it490_site/README.md

 * MunchiesNJ (god those burgers are good)
 * Annabella's Kitchen patty melt
 * Honey Mustard
-* Mr. DJ Kehoe for making us do the stupid carousel
+* Prof. Chaos (DJ Kehoe) for making us do the stupid carousel
-* Inspiration - Sometimes
+* Inspiration - On a good day
-* etc - yes, lots of etc. That guy was clutch
-* Bootstrap